-Make breakfast more fun with these sweet and savory Breakfast Sliders!
-Eggs, sausage, and cheese are piled high in slider bunds and then topped with buttery maple syrup for one out of this world breakfast sandwich.
+These sweet and savory Breakfast Sliders are made with fluffy rolls, eggs, breakfast sausage, and cheese and topped with buttery maple syrup for one out-of-this-world breakfast sandwich.

 Whether hosting brunch, serving a crowd for breakfast, or tailgating, these Breakfast Sliders are a delicious portable breakfast that no one can resist.

-Slider buns are topped with breakfast sausage, eggs, and cheese and then brushed with a maple butter glaze, for a breakfast sandwich that is sweet, savory, and absolutely irresistible.
+These Breakfast Sliders are made with slider buns topped with breakfast sausage, eggs, and cheese and then brushed with a maple butter glaze, for a breakfast sandwich that is sweet, savory, and absolutely irresistible.

-These sliders are fun to eat and easy to make and always a crowd favorite!
+Bottom line, Breakfast Siders are fun to eat, easy to make, and always a crowd favorite!

-- Slider Buns: I prefer Hawaiian Sweet Rolls for this recipe, but any variety of slider buns work.
+- Slider Buns: I prefer Hawaiian Sweet Rolls for this recipe, but any variety of slider buns works.

 - Sausage: Be sure to use breakfast sausage, not Italian sausage for the best flavor, I highly recommend using my recipe for Homemade Breakfast Sausage.
-Feel free to omit the sausage or use ham or Candian ham in place of the sausage.
+Feel free to omit the sausage or use ham or Canadian bacon in place of the sausage.

 How to Make Breakfast Sliders

-Next, brush the buns with a combination of melted butter and maple syrup.
+- Brush with Maple Butter.
+Once your sliders are assembled, combine melted butter with maple syrup and brush the top of the buns with maple butter.
 This addition of the sweet maple takes these sliders over the top!

 Breakfast Sliders are best served warm but can be held at room temperature for up to 2 hours.
-After that, refrigerate for up to 3 days and toast in the oven until warm to reheat.
+After that, refrigerate leftovers in an airtight container for up to 3 days and toast in the oven until warm to reheat.

 More Breakfast Recipes for a Crowd